DARIAH-DE/puppetmodule-dariahshibboleth/README.md

 ## Further notes

-To customize the metadata, add your values to hiera:
+To customize the metadata, add your values to hiera

 ```yaml
 dariahshibboleth::MetaData:
   UIInfo_DisplayName_de: 'MY Service'